 It has been a year of rebuilding, rebounding, and beginning anew.
 But through your support, Girl Scouts of Middle Tennessee remains a strong and vibrant force in local communities.

 Navigate the Annual Report

-Because of your generosity, we were able to award $217,154 in financial assistance for memberships, programs, and uniforms, which is a 12% increase from 2019.
+Your gift directly impacts the lives of more than 15,000 girls and adult volunteers in a deep and meaningful way.
+Because of your generosity, we were able to award $236,991 in financial assistance for memberships, programs, and uniforms, which is an 8% increase from 2020.